Kadeko/VRCBreeze/Documentation/INSTRUCTIONS.md

 2) Assign `Head` bone.

-3) Assign any bone you would like to move around by wind in `Bone Objects`.
-Do not assign child bones!
+3) Assign any bone you would like to move around by wind in `Bone Objects`. **Do not assign child bones!**

 4) Adjust every individual weight to your liking.
+You can also invert X and Z directions!

 > [!WARNING]
 > Do not leave Bone Weights to 0!
-This will pretty much do nothing in the animations.
+This will do nothing in the animations.

 6) Adjust `Wind Strength`.
 I recommend enabling Gizmos to see how much it will bend.
 Weight is also affecting Wind Strength\
 `Wind Strength * Weight`.